Rooney (film)

 Rooney is a 1958 British comedy film directed by George Pollock and starring John Gregson, Muriel Pavlow and Barry Fitzgerald.
 The screenplay was by Patrick Kirwan based on the 1957 novel of the same name by Catherine Cookson.
 The film depicts the life of James Ignatius Rooney, a Gaelic sportsman at the weekends, and a Dublin rubbish collector during the week.

 Plot

-James Rooney, a Dublin dustman and champion hurley place, leaves his digs to avoid the advances of his landlady.
-He finds a room the a widow, Mrs. O'Flynn, forced to take im lodgers.
-She allows Rooney to keep his dog, Rags, although is not impressed he is a dustman.
+James Rooney, a Dublin dustman and champion hurling player, leaves his digs to avoid the advances of his landlady.
+He finds a room with a widow, Mrs. O'Flynn, forced to take in lodgers.
+She allows Rooney to keep his dog, Rags, although not impressed he is a dustman.
 O'Flynn's daughter Doreen also dislikes Rooney but Maire, Mrs. O'Flynn's niece, is more welcoming, as is Grandpa, who owns the house.

-Mr. Doolan, a rich man, picks Rooney to play in the All-Ireland Hurley Final and Rooney becomesfamous causing Doreen to bte interested in him.
-Granpa dies and heaves his possession to Maire.
+Mr. Doolan, a rich man, picks Rooney to play in the All-Ireland Hurley Final and Rooney becomes famous, causing Doreen to be interested in him.
+Granpa dies and leaves his possessions to Maire.

-Maire is wrongly charged with stealing a necklace Rooney had given he.
+Maire is wrongly charged with stealing a necklace Rooney had given her.
 Rooney decides to marry Maire.